Equity & Multilateralism

 Futures-oriented Governance of Outer Space: Towards Peace, Equity, and Environmental Integrity (COST Action project)

-In this newly starting EU COST Action, I am involved in the overall conceptualization of the anticipatory governance of space futures.
-I will also take the lead in the Working Group on Equity in Space Governance, to be operationalized starting from year 2 of the Action.
+In this newly starting EU COST Action, I participate in the overall conceptualization of the anticipatory governance of space futures, and am also a member of the Working Group on Equity in Space Governance.